LeBoogiepop/anime-quote-analyzer/README.md

 ---

 *This is a personal learning project and portfolio piece.
-The JLPT level detection and grammar analysis features are still in development.*
+Built with Next.js, FastAPI, and MeCab for Japanese language learning.*